tang0029/pulse-app/docs/bloodpressure_prd.md

      - Ability to view by day, week, month
      - Clear labels and legends

-3. **As a** family member, **I want** to view my elderly parent's BP data in real-time, **so that** I can monitor their health remotely and intervene if needed.
+3. **As a** family member, **I want** to view my elderly parent's blood pressure data in real-time, **so that** I can monitor their health remotely and intervene if needed.
    - Acceptance criteria:
-     - Separate caregiver dashboard/app access
+     - Separate family member dashboard/app access
-     - Real-time sync of BP readings
+     - Real-time sync of blood pressure readings
      - View trends and current readings
      - Alert notifications for concerning readings
      - Secure authentication and privacy controls

-4. **As an** elderly adult, **I want** to share my BP data with my doctor in a clear, professional format, **so that** they can make informed decisions about my treatment.
+4. **As an** elderly adult, **I want** to share my blood pressure data with my doctor/GP in a clear, professional format, **so that** they can make informed decisions about my treatment.
    - Acceptance criteria:
      - One-tap report generation
      - PDF export with charts and summary statistics